StrikeReady-Inc/samples/README.md

 # samples
- shared samples from #dailyphish and/or #apt tweets
+ interesting #dailyphish and/or #apt samples password for archives is "infected"